-Also be aware that when running the amp at 2.6 or 2 ohms, you are operating at or near the maximum capacity of the power amplifier.
+Also be aware that when running the amp at 2 ohms, you are operating at the maximum capacity of the power amplifier.
 With extreme settings on the Gain and Master controls and the Limiter circuit disengaged, you may hear audible clipping of the power amp.
 If so, you have exceeded the maximum capacity of the power amp.
 POWER AMP CLIPPING CAN CAUSE DAMAGE BOTH TO ITSELF AND YOUR SPEAKER CABINETS.
 Either re-engage the Limiter (by pushing in on the Effects Blend control) to help smooth out the peaks, or back off on the Gain and Master controls.

 Remember, it's always better to have a little too much power than just barely enough.
-If you find yourself constantly wanting more power than the 350x provides, either:
+If you find yourself constantly wanting more power than the Black Beauty provides, either:

-- a) Tell your bandmates to turn down; - b) Tell the monitor engineer to turn you up; - c) (best option) Take the time to investigate getting an external power amp and/or additional speaker cabinets to supplement your rig.
+- a) Tell your bandmates to turn down - b) Tell the monitor engineer to turn you up - c) (better option) Take the time to investigate getting an external power amp for the additional speaker cabinets to supplement your rig - d) (best option) Investigate getting a larger rig (perhaps something modular, with a large head and two speaker cabinets) for those gigs where more power and volume is needed